venantius/glow/README.md

 ## Configuration

-Don't like the colorscheme I've chosen?
-Well, then make up your own!
+Don't like the default colorscheme?
+No problem!

-`glow.core/colorscheme` has an exhaustive list of things you can highlight.
-Pass a map with whatever highlighting options you want as an optional secondary argument to `glow.core/highlight`, e.g.:
+Pass a map with whatever highlighting options you want as an optional secondary argument:

 ![](./doc/glow_2.png)

+Take a look at `glow.core/colorscheme` to see how this should be structured.

 ## Contributing